Opinion | The GOP threats against ‘woke’ corporations are toothless — exactly as intended

 The new Democratic plan

-The Democratic proposal — championed by Sen. Ron Wyden of Oregon — would target those privileges.
+The Democratic proposal — championed by Sen. Ron Wyden of Oregon, the Finance Committee chair — would target those privileges.
 It would fix problems that have arisen due to the tax cuts Republicans passed in 2017, which lavished most benefits on the wealthy and corporations.

 That tax law was supposed to discourage multinationals from shifting income to overseas subsidiaries to minimize taxes.
 The law did this in part by imposing a new minimum tax on certain types of income earned abroad.